 Gross Margin: this article explains the concept of Gross Margin.
 After assimilating it, you will be able to understand and calculate this important indicator.

 What is a Gross Margin?

-Gross Margin is a key indicator of the profit and loss account.
+Gross Margin (GM) is a key indicator of the profit and loss statement.
 It shows the company’s earnings over a given period.
 In absolute value, this indicator measures the difference between the selling price and the cost price of a product or service.

-As an essential element of the company’s profitability and competitiveness, this indicator is used as a basis for calculating the Gross Margin rate which allows, for instance, monitoring the evolution of the internal margins and compare it with the competitors’ margins rates (sector benchmarking).
+As an essential element of the company’s profitability and competitiveness, this indicator is used as a basis for calculating the GM rate which allows, for instance, monitoring the evolution of the internal margins and compare it with the competitors’ margins rates (sector benchmarking).

 Role of this indicator

-Having a good Gross Margin is a prerequisite for a good profitability.
+Having a good GM is a prerequisite for a good profitability.
 Setting this per product is therefore a prerequisite for setting up a pricing policy.
 This should also include negotiating the procurement costs with the suppliers.